SayLending.com Financial Network

 The gift money keeps earning interest — and it allows the first-time home buyer to purchase their first home with zero-down

 The zero-down mortgage may vary from fixed-rate and ARMs.
 Zero-Down Payment Mortgages are restricted in certain states.
+You need to ask your lender about the program.

 Advantages / Disadvantages: